Never Too Late

 So, say that plus $50,000 a year in income is all you need.

-But that is in today’s dollars when you are closing out on 45.
+But that is in today’s dollars when you are 45.
 You’ll need to inflation-adjust that to when you retire, say at age 65.

 So, this is what today’s $50,000 will look like when you retire 20 years from now, at age 65 and through retirement.

-This is planning for a 100-year life expectancy which you might think is long but then it is not.
-You might not be around, but your partner might.
+This is planning for a 100-year life expectancy which you might think is long but it may not be.

-So, to recap, you are 45, just getting started with a plan to retire at 65, with a plan to draw $50,000 a year in income in today’s dollars from your savings for 35 years in retirement.
+So, to recap, you are 45, just getting started and plan to retire at 65 and draw $50,000 a year in income in today’s dollars from your savings for 35 years in retirement.

 How much would you have to realistically set aside each year from now till you retire?